I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • Ctrl+Alt+Enter

-Sign-in features on laptops of different brands
+Login features on laptops of different brands

-How to enter bios correctly different laptops:
+How to correctly enter the BIOS on different laptops:

 • Lenovo (Lenovo) - to enter the BIOS, press and hold the “ThikVantage” button until the menu or F12 appears.